5l1v3r1/wallofsheep/README.md

 You can check out the [demo page](https://amber-inferno-5029.firebaseapp.com).
 The circle symbolizes that the status of sniffer program.
 Green is online, otherwise offline.

-We built sniffer in two language `Python` and `Node.js`. `Node.js` version support on Linux and OSX. unfortunately, `Python` version only support on Linux.
+We built sniffer in two languages `Python` and `Node.js`.
+The `Node.js` version support on OSX and Linux.
+Unfortunately, The `Python` version only support on Linux.

 New implementation in Node.js
 =============

 **[April 18, 2015 Updated]** Add `Node.js` sniffer implementation.
 Now OSX user can play with it. :laughing:

-We believe that using Javascript is more efficient.
+We believe that using JavaScript is more efficient.
 Please refer to [Why capture packets in JavaScript?](https://github.com/mranney/node_pcap#why-capture-packets-in-javascript)

 In simple terms